Kaaviya Thalaivan (2014 film): Reception

 According to International Business Times India, the film opened to positive reviews; Vasanthabalan was appreciated for his efforts in making a historic fiction drama, though the film's script was criticised.
 Sify called the film "Good" and remarked "Vasantabalan’s Kaaviya Thalaivan is a class act.
 A big reason the film never feels contrived is its remarkable cast and their pitch-perfect performances, authentic production designs of the period, and great camerawork" and added "Vasanthabalan deserves a pat on his back for coming out with a brave and unflinching film that oozes the kind of sincerity that you long for in most Tamil films these days."
 R. S. Prakash of Bangalore Mirror called the film as a "well-made fictional film crafted with a touch of class rich in aesthetics and artistry" and stated "The film's technical crew -cinematographer Nirav Shah, art designer Santhanam - have immensely contributed to the making of this extravaganza.
 It may have had its drawbacks, but Vasanthabalan has delivered a telling film."
 A reviewer from Deccan Chronicle stated "Some aspects of the script could have had a makeover, but these short coming are adequately made up by Siddharth's excellent performance.
 Similarly, Prithiviraj as the villain balances things out really well.
 This is an excellent movie straight from Balan’s heart.
 Although conflict may be painful; a painless solution doesn't exist in most cases.
 All said and done, the movie is worth a watch" and gave the rating "Good".
-Avinash Gopinath of Oneindia Entertainment rated the film 3.5 out of 5 and stated "Kaaviya Thalaivan is a classic from Vasanthabalan which is simply brilliant except for the song placement of 'Yaarumilla' song which disturbs the pace of the movie.
-But that shouldn't stop anyone from witnessing Kaaviya Thalaivan's magic in theaters.
-Watch out for the dialogue between Siddharth and Nassar before the interval and the conversation between Siddharth and Prithviraj in the climax which are the highlights of this extraordinary film."